TonySac/Home-Lab-Docs/docs/NAS_config/index.md

 I plan to backup the operating system prior to major updates/changes.
 The image will be written to a USB drive and validated.
 I will likely then swap this new drive into production and keep the old one as a backup.
 This should prove my backup works and give me the ability to just swap out my USB boot media in the event of a catastrophic failure.

 The application storage drives will be backed up to my data array.
-The data array will be synced with my workstation storage for the time being along with one of my cloud providers (probably iCloud).
+Irreplaceable data will also be synced with my workstation and iCloud for the time being.
 This pretty much covers the 3-2-1 backup rule Eventually, I plan to place an off site NAS at my parents place for a completely self-hosted solution.

 The following pages outline the installation and configuration of my NAS software: